 Mr. Adkins has received multiple leadership awards throughout his career.
 He was inducted into the National Academy of Engineering and holds honorary doctorate degrees from the Georgia Institute of Technology and University of Maryland, Baltimore County.
 He also was selected as Black Enterprise magazine’s Corporate Executive of the Year in 2011.

-As a member of Avnet's board of directors, Mr. Adkins serves on both the Audit and Corporate Governance Committees.
+As a member of Avnet's board of directors, Mr. Adkins serves on both the Audit Committee and Corporate Governance Committee.

 After a 35-year career with Teradyne, Inc., Mr. Bradley retired as president and chief executive officer in 2014.
 In his tenure as CEO from 2004, Teradyne attained the leading market position in semiconductor chip testing and expanded into the testing of consumer devices like smart phones, tablets and a wide array of mobile communication products.
 Teradyne leads the worldwide electronic test equipment market with a broad portfolio of products that span component and system level test of mobile-consumer, automotive, industrial, storage and defense electronics.